alexandreborges/malwoverview/README.md

 5. Polyswarm: https://docs.polyswarm.io/consumers
 6. Alien Vault: https://otx.alienvault.com/api
 7. Malpedia: It doesn't offer open registration, but you can request an user account directly through Twitter (DM) or feedback e-email.
 The Malpedia Twitter handle is @malpedia.
 8. Valhalla: You can use a demo API key or contract the Valhalla service for a private key.
 Valhalla demo-API key is: 1111111111111111111111111111111111111111111111111111111111111111.
-9. ThreadCrowd: It isn't necessary an API.
+9. ThreatCrowd: It isn't necessary an API.
+10. Malware Bazaar: It isn't necessary an API.
+11. ThreatFox: It isn't necessary an API.

 ----------------------------------------------------
 A special note about API requests to the MALPEDIA: